WindhoverLabs/juicer/README.md

 ### `void*`

-DWARF version 4 has this to say about void pointers:
+DWARF version 4 and 5 has this to say about void pointers:

 > The interpretation of this debugging information entry is intentionally left flexible to allow it to be interpreted appropriately in different languages.
 For example, in C and C++ the language